Christianity in the 8th century: Frankish Empire

 By the 8th century, the Frankish Kingdom, a Germanic kingdom that had originated east of the Rhine, ruled much of western Europe, particularly in what is now France and Germany.
 The first Frankish king, Clovis had joined the Roman Church in 496 and since that time the Franks had been part of the Church.
 In 768 Charles, son of King Pepin the Short, succeeded to the Frankish throne.
-During the 770s Charles the conquered the Lombards in Italy extending the Frankish realm over almost all of Italy.
+During the 770s Charles the Great conquered the Lombards in Italy extending the Frankish realm over almost all of Italy.
 On Christmas Day in 800, the Roman Patriarch Leo III crowned Charles as the Roman Emperor, in essence denying the status of the Roman Empress Irene, reigning in Constantinople.
 This act caused a substantial diplomatic rift between the Franks and the Eastern Romans, as well as between Rome and the other patriarchs in the East.

 Christian missionaries to the Frankish Empire include: